Student Rights and Responsibilities

 - completing all requirements accurately, in a timely manner, and by the appropriate deadlines.

 - informing us if you intend to enroll less than full time for any given term so that your aid can be properly adjusted and disbursed.
-We will also request enrollment be confirmed via the Enrollment Intent Questionnaire.
+We will also request enrollment be confirmed via the Confirm Your Enrollment Questionnaire.

 - informing us of any outside scholarships or additional resources that you receive.